Almonds and Olivez

 Let’s Sum Up!

-Spirulina is a highly nutritional and eco-friendly microalgae that are considered a functional food due to its many purported health benefits.
+Spirulina is a highly nutritional and eco-friendly microalgae that is considered a functional food due to its many purported health benefits.
 Some of the health benefits of spirulina include its ability to boost and protect the immune system, its effects on diabetes as well as its cardiovascular health benefits.
 These and other benefits are due to its high nutritional content such as protein, which it contains in abundance, Gamma Linoleic Acid (GLA), vitamins and minerals such as vitamin A in the form of beta carotene, B6, zinc, and magnesium among many others.

 Spirulina can be found in capsules as well as powdered forms.
 Both forms have been shown to be beneficial to human health based on numerous researches.